How to Choose a Hospital Bed for Home Use

 Cons

-• Beds don’t always come with a mattress, so a special bariatric mattress will have to be ordered
+• Beds don’t always come with a mattress, so a special bariatric mattress will need to be ordered

 • Bariatric beds are cumbersome to move